DO-Solutions/DigitalOcean-AppPlatform-Cron/README.md

-**DigitalOcean Functions now natively supports scheduling functions.**
+**As an alternative DigitalOcean Functions natively supports scheduling functions.**

 For more information, please refer to the [How to Schedule Functions guide](https://docs.digitalocean.com/products/functions/how-to/schedule-functions).
 To schedule DigitalOcean Functions, you can create a function trigger and configure a schedule using standard cron syntax.